 At the Effective Time, all outstanding membership units of VitaMed (the "Units") were exchanged for shares of the Company's Common Stock.
 In addition, all outstanding VitaMed options ("Options") and VitaMed warrants ("Warrants") were exchanged and converted into options and warrants for the purchase of the Company's Common Stock ("Company Options" and "Company Warrants").
 All Units, Options and Warrants were exchanged on a pro-rata basis for shares of the Company's Common Stock which in the aggregate totaled 70,000,000 shares, resulting in a conversion ratio calculated by the sum of all outstanding Units, Options and Warrants divided by 70,000,000 (the "Conversion Ratio").
-Pursuant to the Conversion Ratio, the Company will issue 58,407,331 shares of the Company's Options.
+Pursuant to the Conversion Ratio, the Company will issue 58,407,331 shares of the Company's Common Stock in exchange for the outstanding Units and will reserve for issuance an aggregate of 10,365,281 shares issuable upon the exercise of the Company's Options.
 The Company assumed VitaMed warrants that were originally issued in conjunction with the sale of VitaMed Promissory Notes, and pursuant to the Conversion Ratio, will issue Company Warrants for the purchase of an aggregate of 613,718 shares of the Company's Common Stock.
 The Company also assumed VitaMed's obligation to subsequently issue warrants to affiliates in consideration for their guarantee of a bank loan for the benefit of VitaMed (the "Reserved Warrants").
 Pursuant to the Conversion Ratio, the Reserved Warrants for the purchase of 613,710 shares of the Company's Common Stock will be issued to certain officers and directors of the Company once they are earned.